lliuti/bossabox-challenge/README.md

 # VUTTR
-## Very Useful Tools To Remember
+## Very Useful Tools To Remember 🦇

-🦇

 This is a simple application to add and manage Tools with it's names, links, descriptions and tags.
 Here you can add, delete and list Tools.
 Also, you can filter them by it's tags.

 ### How to install
+First of all, install Node (https://nodejs.org/en/).
+Then, clone the project.
+Now open your terminal and go to the project's root folder.

 In order to be able to run the API you must install all of it's dependencies.
 So, at the root folder you can run:

 ```